GIFTED EDUCATION GUIDELINES

 student remains in the chronologically appropriate grade.
 Related services may

-include, for example, guidance and counseling.
-This is not an all-inclusive
+include, for example, speech and counseling.
+This is not an all-inclusive list.

 Intellectual Ability.
 If the student’s general intellectual